magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/rest.md

 ---
 layout: docwithnav-gw
 title: REST Connector Configuration
-description: REST API enpoints support for ThingsBoard IoT Gateway
+description: REST API enpoints support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with REST Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with REST Connector configuration for IoT Hub IoT Gateway.
 Use [general configuration guide](/docs/iot-gateway/configuration/) to enable this Connector.
 The purpose of this Connector is to create API endpoints and get data from received requests.
 Connector is also able to push data to external HTTP(S) API based on the updates/commands from ThingsBoard.